HelloReliably/resilience/README.md

-# resilience
+# Hello Reliably

-A place to explore our resilience with the help of Reliably
+A place to demonstrate how Reliably can run Chaos Engineering experiments directly from your GitHub repository.